How to Make Coconut Milk (No-Strain Option)

 It's super fast and amazingly creamy right after blending, which makes it perfect for busy mornings when you don't have time for straining or heating water.

 Simply use room temperature filtered water, blend with coconut shreds, and use.
-After cooling, it does get grainy, but you can either stir and just make it work or make smaller batches as needed.
+After cooling, it does get grainy.
+So you stir, shake and accept it as we do, or reblend.

 No-Strain Coconut Milk